Understanding Common Health Concerns In Adult Dogs

 3.3 Balanced Diet and Exercise

 A balanced diet and regular exercise are key factors in managing your dog's weight.
-Consult your veterinarian to determine the appropriate portion sizes and select a high-quality dog food that meets their nutritional needs.
-Additionally, incorporating regular exercise activities such as walks, , and interactive toys can help burn calories and keep your dog fit.
+Consult your veterinarian to determine the appropriate portion sizes and select a high-quality that meets their nutritional needs.
+Additionally, incorporating regular exercise activities such as walks, playtime, and toys can help burn calories and keep your dog fit.

 3.4 Monitoring Weight